kushalkolar/mesmerize-workshop-ccn-2022/mesmerize-data-strutures.md

 Contribution walkthrough:

+- Install PyCharm IDE.
 1. Examples of changing a .py file or .rst docs file.
+- Just use Eric's contrib examples from keep_memmap, my CaImAn PR example from last week.
+My contribs to `tslearn` that got me on the paper to show how welcoming the OSS community is.
+My `pygfx` contribs.
 2. Committing that change to a fork of the repo.
 3. Making a PR